flv58/translations/README.md

 # Translations for Akeeba Software

-Master repository of language files for all Akeeba Software
+Master repository of language files for all Akeeba software

-## WORK IN PROGRESS - DO NOT USE YET

-> **WARNING!
-WORK IN PROGRESS!
->
-> The URLs on this page are not yet ready for the public.
-Things are still in flux and may break.
-Please wait for our announcement before trying to contribute to these translations.
-Thank you!

 ## What is this?